imadchougle/KYC-MANAGEMENT-USING-BLOCKCHAIN/README.md

  9. An ethereum address will be generated this address will act as the admin to add the Banks Copy that Eth.Address and paste it in js > contractDetails > var contractAddress = 'Your Eth.
 Address'; then "ctrl+s save" the file

- 10. Open the index.html file with live server and there your go!!!
+ 10. Open the index.html file with live server and there you go!!!

+ 11. Copy any of the available account and paste it in add bank portal in index.html with a name and login through it and perform various operations as in Add Kyc,     modify kyc, increase customer rating etc..